 What causes nasal polyps?

-The full cause of nasal polyps is not yet known.
-However, it is believed that inflammation results in the accumulation of fluid within the mucus membranes.
-This results in the formation of fluid-filled growths which over time expand to become polyps.
-Nasal polyps have been associated with allergy, certain genetic conditions, and asthma.
+The full cause of nasal polyps is not yet known, but it is believed to be brought on by many different factors.
+Nasal polyps have been associated with allergies, certain genetic (inherited) conditions, and asthma.
+It is believed that inflammation causes the buildup of fluid within the mucus membranes.
+This results in the formation of fluid-filled growths, which over time expand to become polyps.

 - Obstructive sleep apnea